 Five extra LEDs on the K2's frontpanel

-- Increased headphone output (Dec 2001) (used with Yamaha HP-2 93 dB/mW SPL headphones, and removed for new Aiwa HP-CN5 with sensitivity 106 dB/mW)
+- Increased headphone output (Dec 2001) (used with Yamaha HP-2 93 dB/mW SPL headphones, and removed for Koss PortaPro with sensitivity 101 dB/mW)

 - Trap for increasing 12 m image rejection to avoid broadcast interference from the 19 m band (Dec 2001)